Bipartisan Safer Communities Act: Title II: Firearms

-Title II of the Bipartisan Safer Communities Act implements new gun safety laws.
+Title II of the Bipartisan Safer Communities Act implements new gun control laws.

 Section 12001 expands background checks for gun purchasers under the age of 21.
-It prohibits the purchase of a firearm if the purchaser has committed a disqualifying crime while under 18 and requires an NICS background check to include the records of state governments and local law enforcement.
+It prohibits the purchase of a firearm if the purchaser has committed a disqualifying crime while under 18 and requires a National Instant Criminal Background Check System (NICS) background check to include the records of state governments and local law enforcement.
 It also ensures that during this process mental health records under the age of 16 are not disqualifying, that no waiting periods are applied, and that an annual audit take place to ensure that only applicable criminal records are considered.
 These provisions expire on September 30, 2032, except for the restrictions on juvenile criminal records and the protections of mental health records under the age of 16.

-Section 12002 clarifies definitions of gun sellers and requires routine gun sellers to register with a Federal Firearms License.
+Section 12002 clarifies definitions of gun sellers and requires routine gun sellers to obtain a federal firearms license (FFL).

 Section 12003 permits states to use grant funds from the Byrne JAG program to implement crisis intervention programs.
-These may include red flag laws, but the bill requires strict protections for due process, including the right to fair hearings and legal counsel and a high burden of proof.
+These may include "red flag laws", but the bill contains protections for due process, including a right to fair hearings and legal counsel and a burden of proof.
 States are permitted to choose what type of crisis intervention program to implement using this funding, if any, and are required to provide an annual report on any programs funded through this program.

 Section 12004 makes it a federal crime to traffic illegal firearms into the United States.
 It also makes it a crime to make a straw purchase by purchasing a firearm on behalf of someone who is not permitted to purchase a firearm.
 Violators of these statutes are subject to up to 15 years in prison, and the penalty increases to 25 years if the firearm is used in a terrorist attack or drug trafficking.
 It provides law enforcement the authority to utilize several mechanisms to investigate these crimes, including wire-tapping, forfeiture, racketeering charges, fines, and money laundering authorities.
-It also expands criminal statutes to criminalize smuggling firearms outside of the United States, grants all Federal Firearms License holders access to the NICS background check system, funds an ATF education program on straw purchases, funds coordination programs between federal and local law enforcement, and forbids Operation Fast and Furious type programs.
+It also expands criminal statutes to criminalize smuggling firearms outside of the United States, grants all FFL holders access to the NICS background check system, funds an ATF education program on straw purchases, funds coordination programs between federal and local law enforcement, and forbids Operation Fast and Furious type programs.

-Section 12005 closes the "boyfriend loophole" by changing regulations on firearm purchases by those convicted of domestic assault.
+Section 12005 narrows the "boyfriend loophole" by changing regulations on firearm purchases by those convicted of domestic violence.
 Previously, the law only regulated firearms purchases following domestic assault of a spouse or cohabitant.
 The bill expands this restriction to disqualify anyone found guilty of a domestic violence charge in a romantic relationship, regardless of marital status.
-The restrictions apply for five years, after which the right to own a firearm is restored if no additional violent crimes take place.
+The restrictions apply for five years, after which the ability to own a firearm is restored if no additional violent crimes take place.
 The provision only applies to domestic violence charges after the law takes effect with no retroactive penalties.